roosh42/GoogleSpreadsheetServer/README.md

 To use the data outside of Google Sheets, you can publish the sheet as an online CSV source and consume it in your favorite program.
   - For working in Microsoft Excel, here is a good [YouTube video by Marc Ursell](https://www.youtube.com/watch?v=vAdJrUIhS8o).
   - For working in Apple Numbers, I couldn't find an off-the-shelf solution, but AppleScript is powerful enough to implement something like [this Apple community post](https://discussions.apple.com/thread/8126136)

+## Security matters

+When the row contents is sent over the internet to the Web App server (either from a browser or an app/website), it is encrypted.
+That's what the `https` at the strt of the URL means.
+Once they arrive, they are decrypted so the function can deal with the plain text that was in the query parameters.

+Only people you give access to will be able to see/edit the spreadsheet.
+However, anyone with the Web App URL can insert new rows into the spreadsheet.